+Ultimately, both boys and girls may continue to build their gender identities into adulthood.
+According to the LGBT Family Coalition (2018, p.
+2), gender identity is an individual's gender experience which may or may not correspond to their biological sex or the one assigned at birth.
+Consequently, any individual may identify themselves as a man, a woman or somewhere between these two poles, regardless of their biological sex.
+All people-regardless of sexual orientation-have a gender identity.
 College students may, therefore, wonder about their gender identity or be trans; in other words, their gender identity might not be the same as their sex at birth whether their transition or coming out has actually occurred or not.
 Gender identity is not necessarily linked to a young person's interests (activities, clothing, career choices).
 So it is important to avoid thinking, for instance, that because a boy is interested in a so-called feminine activity, he sees himself as a girl, or vice versa (SCF, 2018).

-Gender Stereotypes in Young Mi'gmag College Students
+Gender Stereotypes in Young College Students

-As they build their identities, young people rely on and learn from the various models they have encountered in their lives-within their families, amongst their friends, in the media, their teachers, their communities Elders, etc. Some of these models may reproduce gender stereotypes that today seem natural to us.
+As they build their identities, young people rely on and learn from the various models they have encountered in their lives-within their families, amongst their friends, in the media, their teachers, etc. Some of these models may reproduce gender stereotypes that today seem natural to us.
 For instance, we associate cooperation, reading, softness, relationships and calmness with women, whereas competition, sports, strength and independence tend to be associated with men.

 In young college students, these stereotypes are expressed in different ways.
-According to a literature review on the subject, girls appear to be more involved in the relationships they create through their social networks.
-The spirit of cooperation would more often than not be an important reference value that they have integrated well at college.
-As for boys, individualism and competition appear to generally have greater value to them.
-Their social networks generally appear to be less rich than those of girls (Roy et al., 2012d, p.
+According to a literature review on the subject, "girls appear to be more involved in the relationships they create through their social networks (Boisvert and Martin, 2006; Gingras and Terrill, 2006; Rivière and Jacques, 2002).
+The spirit of cooperation would more often than not be an important reference value that they have integrated well at college (Roy, 2006).
+As for boys, individualism and competition appear to generally have greater value to them (Roy, 2006).
+Their social networks generally appear to be less rich than those of girls (Cloutier, 2004)" (Roy, Bouchard and Turcotte, 2012d, p.
 9).
-In addition, boys appear to be less likely than girls to use existing resources if they encounter problems.
-Brooks (1998) schematically illustrated the contradictions between the requirements set for receiving help (i.e.: revealing one's private life, waiving control, being vulnerable, introspection, coping with one's pain and suffering, etc.) and some traits associated with male socialization (i.e.: hiding one's private life, maintaining control, being invincible, acting and doing rather than looking inwards, denying one's pain and suffering, etc.) (Roy, Bouchard & Turcotte, 2012b, p.
+In addition, "boys appear to be less likely than girls to use existing resources if they encounter problems (Cloutier, 2004; Dulac, 2001; Larose and Roy, 1994; Tremblay et al., 2006). [...]
+Brooks (1998) schematically illustrated the contradictions between the requirements set for receiving help (i.e.: revealing one's private life, waiving control, being vulnerable, introspection, coping with one's pain and suffering, etc.) and some traits associated with male socialization (i.e.: hiding one's private life, maintaining control, being invincible, acting and doing rather than looking inwards, denying one's pain and suffering, etc.)" (Roy, Bouchard and Turcotte, 2012b, p.
 9).